"Maintaining a healthy marriage is a sacrificial pursuit and a life-long journey." Cindee Snider Re

 But difficulties can also be a doorway to deeper love.
 Ryan and Selena Frederick of Fierce Marriage wrote, “There is no love more beautiful than that tempered by grace through trial and time.”

 I agree.
 For nearly 30 years, my husband and I have been navigating marriage with chronic illness.
 He has been my caregiver after dozens of surgeries.
 We have cared together for our five kids, four with significant, life-altering chronic illness.
 He is our sole provider.
-Along the way, we lost touch with one another, and almost didn’t make it.
+Yet somewhere along the way, we lost touch with one another and our marriage almost didn’t make it.

 INTENTIONAL PURSUIT